tcfos/tcfos.github.io/DebbiesCalendar.md

 ## Settings
 The settings view allows to select the calendars.
 This is helpful in case you have many different calendars on your iPhone.

+## Privacy & Data Protection
+The app doesn't collect any information about you or your appointments.

 ## Support
 Any trouble with that app?
 Send an email message to macbird(at)pm.me